wlanslovenija/firmware-core/README.rst

 =================================

-This repository contains OpenWrt-based firmware builders for building wlan slovenija firmware images.
+This repository contains OpenWrt-based firmware builders for building *nodewatcher* firmware images.
 To ease deployment, the builders are provided as a set of Docker_ images.

 Pre-built images are available on the public Docker Hub: